 |Emergency assistance||Most group travel policies provide emergency phone-based assistance for one or all members of the group.
 Finding a suitable doctor or the nearest hospital or dentist can be difficult when you are travelling without this assistance.|

 While your insurance does protect you in many situations, be mindful that it won’t cover everything (or everyone).
-If you’re injured while participating in an activity that’s not covered by your policy, you won’t be able to make a claim for any injury costs.
+If you’re injured while participating in an activity that’s not covered by your policy, you won’t be able to make a claim for any associated medical costs.

 For example, policies may not cover adventure sports like mountain biking or rock climbing unless you opt to have this added to your cover.
 Of course, exclusions like these vary between policies and providers.

-Here are the types of travellers who should consider this type of cover:
+Here are some types of travellers who might consider this type of cover:

 Basically, if you’re travelling in a group of three or more adults, and plan to follow the same itinerary, it’s worth taking a closer look at this product.

-Families may not need a group travel insurance policy as most family travel insurance policies cover two adults and any dependent children who are travelling together.
+Families may not need a group travel insurance policy as most family travel insurance policies cover two adults and any number of dependant children who are travelling together.

-To avoid confusion and arguments while on your trip, perhaps get together before you all head off and work out who will pay for what.
-For example, who will pay for meals, train or bus tickets, etc.?
+To avoid confusion and arguments while on your trip, perhaps get together before you all head off and work out who’ll pay for what.
+For example, who’ll pay for meals and train or bus tickets?